danijelsugar/php_oop_crud/README.md

 # php_oop_crud
-Simple PHP app using oop principles.
+Simple PHP crud app using oop principles.
 Using PDO for database connection.